 Once the page is filtered, you can click on the user session to drill down into the individual sessions to analyze the session details.
 When troubleshooting slowness, the primary question you need to answer is whether the slowness is due to a network/connectivity or resource utilization.
-The quickest way to make that determination is by reviewing the user’s Network Latency, ICA RTT, and Connection Speed all which are on the Connection Performance tab, which is the first tab of the drill down.
+The quickest way to make that determination is by reviewing the user’s Network Latency, ICA RTT, and Connection Speed all which are on the Summary tab, which is the first tab of the drill down.

 The first metric you’ll want to review is ICA Latency.
 ICA Latency is the time from when a user executes a keystroke or mouse click to when it is processed on the session host.
 It includes the network latency and any delay on the session host to process this request.
 Normally, users will notice slowness when there is a sustained ICA Latency over 250ms, and the experience will be significantly impacted when over 400ms for a sustained period of time (2-5mins).

 When there is high ICA Latency, it should be compared first to the network latency to determine what is causing the delay.
 If Network latency is responsible for the spike, then networking is most likely the cause and you’ll want to review the Connection Performance metrics.
 If those metrics look OK then server performance and resource availability is the cause of the delay.
 When this is the case, you’ll first want to look at the ICA RTT then move over to the Server Performance tab of the drill down.
 This workflow is reflected in the data samples below.
 You’ll want to look for a direct correlation between RTT and processor utilization or RAM on each analyzed session.